j3rrryy/j3rrryy/README.md

 I like coding and developing interesting things

-*   🌍  I'm based in St. Petersburg
+*   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [J3rryXl@yandex.ru](mailto:J3rryXl@yandex.ru)
-*   🚀  I'm currently working on Travel bot
+*   🚀  I'm currently working on Cloud storage
-*   🧠  I'm learning FastAPI
+*   🧠  I'm learning Java
 *   🤝  I'm open to collaborating on interesting projects

 ### Skills